RikVoorhaar/blog/src/posts/selfhosted.md

 <ImgSmall src="/blog/selfhosted/the-letters-r-and-v.svg">
 </ImgSmall>

 I made this website myself using `svelte`/`typescript`.
 The styling is done using Tailwind CSS.
 I got my icons from `lucide`.
 The blog posts are rendered from markdown using `mdsvex`, with the math rendered with `katex` and the code blocks using `shiki`.
 Finally, I'm using `node` inside of a `docker` container to do the actual hosting.
 It's not the best website you'll ever find, but it's mine and I like it.
+You can find the source code for this website [here on GitHub](https://github.com/RikVoorhaar/blog).

 <div class="clear-both"/>

-### Nextcloud
+### Nextcloutd
 <ImgSmall src="/blog/selfhosted/a-cloud.svg">
 </ImgSmall>

-Cloud storage is one of the most useful to things to self-host.
+Cloud storage is one of the most useful things to self-host.
 Not that I do not trust cloud storage providers with my data, but it is nice to have full control over my most important data.

-I was using owncloud until recently, which works OK, but the client is a bit outdated and eats CPU cycles like a madman when syncing.
-I resolved part of that by cutting down on the number of files in my storage, but nextcloud is really just a more modern cloud storage system.
-It was originally forked from owncloud in fact, but is kept fully open source and has more features (that I don't really need).
+I was using Owncloud until recently, which works OK, but the client is a bit outdated and eats CPU cycles like a madman when syncing.
+I resolved part of that by cutting down on the number of files in my storage, but Nextcloud is just a more modern cloud storage system.
+Nextcloud was originally forked from Owncloud but is kept fully open source and has more features (that I don't need).

 It was surprisingly tricky to get working properly, and the documentation is a bit lacking.
-Still overall I do think it's an upgrade over owncloud.
+Still, overall I do think it's an upgrade over owncloud.

 <div class="clear-both"/>